mariusbanea/web-developers-toolkit/capstone-projects/node-and-react-capstones-readme-example.md

 # Capstone Project Title
-One line descritpion of what this app is doing and who is it for
+One line description of what this app is doing and who is it for

 ## Working Prototype
 You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/